Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 ## 14. PUBLICITY

-Unless otherwise agreed in writing, Licensor may not use Licensee's name, logo, or trademarks in any publicity, marketing materials, or customer lists without Licensee's prior written consent.
+Unless Licensee objects in writing, Licensor may use Licensee's name and logo in customary customer lists and marketing materials to identify Licensee as a customer of the Software.
+Any other publicity will require Licensee's prior written consent.

 ## 15. ASSIGNMENT